Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Labeling Images that Match User Hypotheses

 To retrieve the sample $\hat{\Phi}$, we had to come up with a reproducible and consistent process to determine whether a new image matched the users' text description.
-To do this, we created a \emph{labeling guide} inspired by \citep{shankar2020evaluating, vasudevan2022does} describing the criteria we used to determine whether an image matched each hypothesis.
-We will publicly release our labeling guide at \texttt{https://github.com/TODO}.
+To do this, we created a \emph{labeling guide} inspired by \citep{shankar2020evaluating, vasudevan2022does} describing the criteria we used to determine whether an image matched each hypothesis.\footnote{We publicly release our labeling guide at \texttt{https://github.com/njohnson99/slice-discovery-human-eval}}

 To ensure that our own labeling process was consistent with the users' intent, we checked that the criteria in our labeling guide were consistent with the user's labeling process by referencing the (up to $20$) images that the user selected as matching their description.
 We only added labeling criteria that were consistent with the users' own labels.
 We (the annotators) were blind to each group description's associated condition (algorithm) and the model's error rate on the selected images to avoid biasing our labeling.